Louis St. Laurent: Social and economic policies

-In addition, St. Laurent modernized and established new social and industrial policies for the country during his time in the prime minister's office.
-Amongst these measures included the universalization of old-age pensions for all Canadians aged seventy and above (1951), the introduction of old age assistance for needy Canadians aged sixty-five and above (1951), the introduction of allowances for the blind (1951) and the disabled (1954), amendments to the National Housing Act (1954) which provided federal government financing to non-profit organisations as well as the provinces for the renovation or construction of hostels or housing for students, the disabled, the elderly, and families on low incomes, and unemployment assistance (1956) for unemployed employables on welfare who had exhausted (or did not qualify for) unemployment insurance benefits.
-During his last term as Prime Minister, St. Laurent's government used $100 million in death taxes to establish the Canada Council to support research in the arts, humanities, and social sciences.
+amendments to the National Housing Act (1954) which provided federal government financing to non-profit organisations as well as the provinces for the renovation or construction of hostels or housing for students, the disabled, the elderly, and families on low incomes, and unemployment assistance (1956) for unemployed employables on welfare who had exhausted (or did not qualify for) unemployment insurance benefits.
+Aid to farmers adversely affected by crop failures was improved, while grants to universities were doubled.

+In 1954 a government scheme for insuring fishing vessels was established, while the following year a Fisheries Improvement Loan Act was introduced under which government guaranteed loans at 5% were provided to fishermen via the chartered banks.
+That same year a Women’s Bureau was set up to work on projects aimed at improving the position of female workers.
+In 1956, equal pay was introduced in the federal civil service.
+In 1955 a measure was introduced aimed at maintaining gold mine employment in communities depending on this industry.
+Improvements were also made in benefits for veterans and their dependents.
+Discrimination was also banned by the 1953 Fair Employment Practices Act and in 1957 unemployment insurance was extended to fishermen.
+Improvements were also made in superannuation arrangements.

+St. Laurent's government also used $100 million in death taxes to establish the Canada Council to support research in the arts, humanities, and social sciences.
 In 1956, using the taxation authority of the federal level of government, St. Laurent's government introduced the policy of "equalization payments" which redistributes taxation revenues between provinces to assist the poorer provinces in delivering government programs and services, a move that has been considered a strong one in solidifying the Canadian federation, particularly with his home province of Québec.

 In 1957, St. Laurent's government introduced the registered retirement savings plan (RRSP), a type of financial account used to hold savings and investment assets.
 The plan had many tax advantages and was designed to promote savings for retirement by employees and self-employed people.